 Common Ophthalmic Assistant Job Responsibilities

 The ophthalmic specialty is a unique branch of the medical industry that evaluates and manages a wide variety of eye conditions.
 While many aspects of patient care must be performed by a licensed provider, there are several responsibilities that are commonly assigned to unlicensed assistants and technicians.
-A few of the most common tasks that an assistant may perform include documenting histories; measuring pressure using tonometry or tonography; … Click Here to Continue Reading
+A few of the most common tasks that an assistant may perform include documenting histories; measuring pressure using tonometry or tonography; measuring visual acuity including … Click Here to Continue Reading

 Formal optician education and registration requirements in Canada are established by the individual provincial regulatory bodies along with the collaborative initiatives of the National Association of Canadian Optician Regulators (NACOR).
 The stated mission of NACOR is to provide a forum for networking and information exchange among the Canadian Optician Regulators.
 Representatives from each provincial body meet to create standards and processes for the industry.

 In general, individuals who wish to become an optician in Canada must complete a dispensing program offered through an accredited educational institution.
 The Opticians Association of Canada (OAC) has endorsed the programs developed by the Northern Alberta Institute of Technology (NAIT).
 The optical programs offered through the NAIT are made available online and include an eyeglasses diploma, a certificate in contact lenses, a certificate in sight testing, and a certificate in the use of automated refracting.
-Each program is accredited by NACOR … Click Here to Continue Reading
+Each program is accredited by NACOR and is recognized by … Click Here to Continue Reading